-Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Continuum of Care CEDO The goals to prevent homelessness, rapidly re-house the homeless, provide for basic needs, increase permanent housing overlap with our Strategic Plan goals to preserve affordable housing units, increase permanent supportive housing beds, protect the vulnerable through public services to the homeless and anti-poverty strategies. planBTV City of Burlington - Planning Department The goals of economic development and increasing housing options overlap with planBTV's goals and recommendations for the City of Burlington and the downtown/waterfront areas.
+Name of Plan Lead How do the goals of your Strategic Plan overlap with the goals Organization of each plan?
+The goals to prevent homelessness, rapidly re-house the homeless, provide for basic needs, increase permanent housing Continuum of overlap with our Strategic Plan goals to preserve affordable Care CEDO housing units, increase permanent supportive housing beds, protect the vulnerable through public services to the homeless and anti-poverty strategies.

+Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan? planBTV City of Burlington - Planning Department The goals of economic development and increasing housing options overlap with planBTV's goals and recommendations for the City of Burlington and the downtown/waterfront areas.
 ECOS Chittenden Regional Planning Commission There is a coordination with regional transportation and CEDS (Comprehensive Economic Development Strategy) for the City and then the County as a whole.
 Housing Action Plan CEDO The goals of the Housing Action Plan are incorporated in the strategic plans for affordable housing and addressing the barriers to housing across the economic spectrum.